List of Indiana Jones characters: Elsa Schneider

-Elsa Schneider (Alison Doody) is the secondary antagonist of Indiana Jones and the Last Crusade and an Austrian archaeologist who desires the Grail, and like Donovan, keeps her involvement with the Nazis a secret.
-She is revealed to have seduced both Joneses, Henry first and then Indiana, and it is implied that she is more fond of the latter.
-Later, she deliberately picks a false grail for Donovan as revenge after he shoots Henry, and watches him decay into a skeleton before her eyes.
-Afterwards, she crosses the temple's seal with the Grail, causing the temple to collapse and her to drop the Grail as well as nearly falling into a chasm.
+Dr. Elsa Schneider (Alison Doody) is the secondary antagonist of Indiana Jones and the Last Crusade and an Austrian archaeologist, who desires the Grail and like Donovan, she keeps her involvement with the Nazis a secret.
+She is revealed to have seduced both Joneses, Henry first and then Indiana, but it is implied that she is more fond of the latter.
+Later, she deliberately picks a false grail for Donovan as revenge after he shoots Henry and watches him decay into a skeleton before her eyes.
+Afterwards, she crosses the temple's seal with the Grail, causing the temple to collapse and her to drop the Grail, as well as nearly falling into a chasm.
 Indy catches her, but she sees the Grail on a shelf of rock and greedily reaches for it despite Indy's warnings.
 Her hand that Indy is holding slips out of its leather glove, causing her to fall to her death.
 According to Doody, Elsa's role as a femme fatale was an attempt to distance the character from Willie Scott.

-In an early script of the film, Elsa was going to be the one who shot Henry Jones, Sr. in the Holy Grail Temple, and she was set to die after drinking from the False Grail (a fate that which would later go to Walter Donovan), but the script was changed.
+In an early script of the film, Elsa was going to be the one who shot Henry Jones Sr. in the Holy Grail Temple, and she was set to die after drinking from the false Grail — a fate that later went to Walter Donovan — but the script was changed.

 IGN placed Elsa 33rd on their list of the best bad girls in film in 2008, while Empire noted Doody "achieved the unlikely feat of making a Nazi sympathiser sympathetic".